bZxNetwork/bzx.network_website/collections/_posts/2020-08-18-community-testing.markdown

 ## Testing The New Fulcrum

-The bZx team has deployed "mock" versions of possible mainnet assets and iTokens on the Kovan testnet (you can find the list in iTokenList.js).
+The bZx team has deployed "mock" versions of possible mainnet assets and iTokens on the Kovan testnet (you can find the list in [iTokenList.js](https://github.com/bZxNetwork/fulcrum_ui/blob/kovan_build/packages/fulcrum/src/assets/artifacts/kovan/iTokenList.js).

-For our testing environment we've removed the dependence on Kyber so we don't have liquidity issues, and liquidity is unlimited since it does a combination of mints and burns when you trade.
+In our testing environment, swap liquidity is unlimited as long the loan pools have enough assets to borrow.
+Below are instructions for acquiring assets to deposit to loan pools.

 For testing, please visit: